Total Pageviews

 The comment got right by me.
 Circus life I wondered?
 The big-top world?
 What if anything did she mean by it?
 The only thing I recognized from the song was the title, Faithfully.
 But I'm familiar with the better half of the sketch and her tactics, and was not to be so easily deterred in my life-changing goals.

 I may have exaggerated somewhat.
 But the spirit of my comment was truthful and accurate.
-Well, exaggerated, but still truthful.
+Exaggerated to be sure but still truthful.

 "You seem to be a tad manic," she said.
 "Do you need to tell me something?
 I'll give you five minutes but only if you make more sense than you're making now."